CANLOAN: Service

 After recruitment for the CANLOAN program took place the selected volunteers were sent to Sussex Military Camp in early 1944, to complete necessary preparations for overseas deployment.
 While stationed at Sussex Military Camp, officers of CANLOAN were placed under the command of Brigadier-General Milton Fowler Gregg of the Canadian Army.
 Originally, the CANLOAN plan called for 1,500 Canadian officers to volunteer with regiments in the British Army.
-However, a manpower crisis within the Canadian Army in 1944 forced them to cap the program at 625 members shortly after the first CANLOAN cohort landed in the United Kingdom.
+A manpower crisis within the Canadian Army in 1944 forced them to cap the program at 625 members shortly after the first CANLOAN cohort landed in the United Kingdom.

 The first batch of CANLOAN officers arrived in Liverpool on 6 April 1944, ferried from Canada by RMS Andes.
 Another 200 officers arrived in the United Kingdom on 7 April 1944, with the remainder arriving shortly afterwards.
 The officers were immediately posted to various British battalions that were under-strength.
 While the program was active, British divisions took in 40 CANLOAN officers on average.
 Canadian officers loaned to British Army regiments were treated as a part of the regiment for all purposes except for pay, which remained the responsibility of the Canadian Army.
 Additionally while on loan to the British Army, CANLOAN officers wore a specialized shoulder badge and flashes with the words Canada on it, and CDN appeared before their serial number.
 CANLOAN officers also had separate administrative arrangements from the rest of the units they were loaned to.
 Barring administrative and payment differences, CANLOAN officers had largely integrated into their units without issue.
-The ease of integrating CANLOAN officers into their respective British units was largely credited to the uniform fashion of training in military colleges, and Officer Cadet Training Units in Canada and the United Kingdom.
+The ease of integrating CANLOAN officers into their respective British units was largely credited to the uniform fashion of training of military colleges and Officer Cadet Training Units in Canada and the United Kingdom.

 The majority of the officers in the program were loaned to British regiments that fought in the North-West Europe campaign of 1944–45; with 100 officers serving with British airborne forces during the Normandy landings.
-However, nearly half the officers assigned to the Royal Army Ordnance Corps were assigned to posts in the Mediterranean and Middle East theatre; with several other officers stationed with units in Italy.
+Nearly half the officers assigned to the Royal Army Ordnance Corps were assigned to posts in the Mediterranean and Middle East theatre; with several other officers stationed with units in Italy.
 CANLOAN officers were also active in the Southeast Asian theatre, with 22 Canadian officers sent to the South East Asia Command in the summer of 1944; with the intended purpose to gain knowledge of tropical operations for the Canadian Army in anticipation for their participation in the Asian theatre once the war in Europe ended.
-These officers were posted with XV Corps of the British Indian Army.
+Officers sent to Southeast Asia were posted with XV Corps of the British Indian Army.

-155 CANLOAN officers were promoted while serving with a British unit; with nearly half of the ordnance CANLOAN officers receiving promotions while serving with the British Army.
+There were 155 CANLOAN officers were promoted while serving with a British unit; with nearly half of the ordnance CANLOAN officers receiving promotions while serving with the British Army.
 Several CANLOAN officers were promoted as company commanders, and in one instance, was promoted as the commanding officer of their battalion.